tiby312/broccoli-project/report/src/ch12-improvements.md

 #### Rigid Bodies

 If you want to use this tree for true rigid bodies you have to deal with an obvious problem.
 You cannot move the bounding boxes once the tree it constructed.
-So while you are querying the tree to find bots that collide, you cannot move them then and there.
-An option is to insert loose bounding boxes and allow the bots to be moved within the loose bounding boxes.
-And then if the move need to be moved so much that they have to be moved out of the loose bounding boxes, re-construct the tree and query again until all the bots have finished moving, or you have done a set number of physics iterations, at which point you have some soft-body collision resolution fallback.
+So while you are querying the tree to find aabbs that collide, you cannot move them then and there.
+An option is to insert loose bounding boxes and allow the aabbs to be moved within the loose bounding boxes.
+And then if the move need to be moved so much that they have to be moved out of the loose bounding boxes, re-construct the tree and query again until all the aabbs have finished moving, or you have done a set number of physics iterations, at which point you have some soft-body collision resolution fallback.

 Ironically, even though to have a rigid body system you would need to have looser bounding boxes, performance of the system overall could improve.
 This is because rigid body systems enforce a level of spareness.
 In soft body, it is possible for literally every bot to be on touching each other causing many colliding pairs to be handled.
 A rigid body physics system would not allow this state to happen.

 However, you should ignore everything I just said.
-A much better solution is to not move the bots at all.
+A much better solution is to not move the aabbs at all.
 You can still have rigid body physics by just doing many passes on the velocities.
 Check out Erin Catto's Box2D library, as well as some of his [talks](https://www.youtube.com/watch?v=SHinxAhv1ZE&t=2042s).

 #### 3D